Cyclic Representations of $U_q(\hat{\mathfrak{sl}}_2)$ and its Borel Subalgebras at Roots of Unity and Q-operators: Introduction

 \subsection{Main Results}

 The algebraic construction of Q-operators for $q^N=1$ has been studied in a number of papers in the 2000s, notably in \cite{Korff_2003a,Korff_2003b,Korff_2004a,Roan_2006,Roan2007}.
-However, an understanding of the analogues of property (i) and Equation (\ref{eq:introfact}) in terms of representations of the Borel subalgebra is lacking.
+One of the key motivations was to understand the degeneracies in the spectrum of the $XXZ$ Hamiltonian at roots of unity observed in \cite{DFM01}.
+While an algebraic understanding of the roots of unity analogue of (\ref{eq:introfusion} ) was obtained in this earlier body of work \cite{Korff_2003a}, analogues of property (i) and Equation (\ref{eq:introfact}) in terms of representations of the Borel subalgebra were lacking.
 This paper seeks to fill this gap.

 The main results of this paper are as follows: after summarising the definition and properties of the $\uq$ cyclic representations of \cite{DJMM91b} in Section \ref{sec:repnspart1}, we go on in Section \ref{sec:repnspart2} to introduce $\uqb$ cyclic representations $\rho_r$ an $\bar{\rho}_r$ for $q^N=1$ as well as another $N$-dimensional $\uqb$ representation $\varphi_c$.
 The later is the analog of the triangular representation $\phi_z$ mentioned above, but is even simpler in that is a direct sum of one-dimensional representations (both $e_0$ and $e_1$ act as 0).
 We then have Theorem \ref{prop:factor} that gives the $\uqb$ isomorphism \ben \Omega_{rs}\ot \varphi_{c_0} \simeq \rho_{r}\ot \bar{\rho}_s.\een This is the analog of property (i) above.
 We then go on in Theorem \ref{prop:SESs} to give $\uqb$ short exact sequences that are analogous to (ii) above.
 Parallel results that give these factorization and fusion properties in terms of L-operators are then given in Propositions \ref{prop:Lproperties} and \ref{prop:Lfusion} respectively.
 In Section \ref{sec:TQ} we use these various representations as auxiliary spaces in the definition of Q operators and transfer matrices.